-Approximately \$6.0 million and approximately \$0.5 million of cash was used in investing activities for the years ended December 31, 2019 and 2018, respectively.
-The increase of \$5.5 million is primarily due to the purchase marketable securities in 2019.
-No marketable securities were purchased in 2018.
+Approximately \$40.7 million and approximately \$6.0 million of cash was used in investing activities for the years ended December 31, 2020 and 2019, respectively.
+The increase of \$34.7 million was primarily due to the net increase in purchases and maturities of our marketable securities of approximately \$40.7 million during 2020 compared to the purchase of our marketable securities of approximately \$0.4 million in purchases of leasehold improvements and equipment.